 - 10-12 warmed corn tortillas

 - sliced radishes

 - Prepare the steak for the marinade by trimming it of excess fat.
 Then, use a meat mallet to pound the steak until it is 1/4-inch thick.
 Finally, cut the steak into 4 equal pieces by cutting it with the grain.
 Place the meat in a 9x13-inch pyrex dish.

 MAKE THE MARINADE:

 - In a large glass measuring cup whisk together all of the marinade ingredients except for the olive oil.
 Pour in the olive oil and whisk until well incorporated.
 Ladle 1/4 cup of the marinade into a small bowl, cover it with plastic wrap and reserve for later.
 Pour the remaining marinade over the steaks in the pyrex dish.
 Cover with plastic wrap and chill for at least 1 hour, but no more than 8 hours.

 - Cover and preheat your grill to medium-high until hot (about 5-15 minutes depending on your grill).
 Right before putting the steaks on the grill, clean and oil the cooking grates so the steaks do not stick.

-I recently updated this recipe the photos.
-It was first published on Food, Folks and Fun in 2011.
+I recently updated this tacos de carne asada recipe and the photos.
+It was first published on Food Folks and Fun in 2011.